hsu-ai-course/mbp/README.md

-# mbp
+# Mathematical basics of programming
-Mathematical basics of programming
+This course is devoted to mathematical aspects laying and the basis of major programming theories.